od41/od41/README.md

 ### Yo!

-### I'm Odafe, I love to tinker and build cool stuff, mostly for the internet.
+### Odafe is a developer, web3 designer, and creative entrepreneur who loves to tinker and build things.
+I'm passionate about using technology to make a difference in the world and strive to create products that are both useful and beautiful.
+My mission is to empower people everywhere with the tools they need to build the future they want to see.

-I'm currently learning about dApps, defi, NFTs, crypto, web3 and the entire blockchain metaverse.
+I'm currently building [Metaport](https://themetaport.co) & learning about building web3 community & ecosystems.

-### Code:
+### Tech Stack:

-- HTML+CSS & JavaScript
-- React
-- Vue
+- JavaScript / React / Vue
-- Solidity
+- Solidity / Hardhat / Truffle
-- Hardhat
+- Python/Django
 - Truffle.

 ## 🦸🏻‍♂️ Fun Projects